In Greek, the word arthritis means "disease of the joints". [25]

 Fresh Cherries vs. Tart Cherry Juice Blend vs. Supplements — Which is Better?

-Fresh cherries are best in summer.
-You can often find processed variants at your local grocery store year-round, but they can differ in quality and amounts of added sugar.
+Fresh tart cherries are usually available in summer.
+You can find processed forms at grocery stores year-round, but they can differ in quality and amounts of added sugar.

 While this can be a tasty way to reap their antioxidant benefits, some people find it challenging to keep consuming enough tart cherries every day in the long run.